YSEALI Seeds for the Future

 How can I better prepare my YSEALI Seeds application?

-You can view the webinar recordings on Cultural Vistas YouTube channel.
+We strongly encourage you to join live webinars listed on this website.
+It is a unique chance to ask your questions first-hand.
+You can view the previous webinar recordings on Cultural Vistas YouTube channel.
 Through the webinars you will learn more about creating successful YSEALI Seeds application and budget proposal, as well as receive some advice from the previous YSEALI Seeds grantees.

 Who can submit a proposal?